-• Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
-W added "(calendar year deductible applies)".
-If applicable: the Standard Option calendar year deductible is \$350 per person (limited to \$700 per Self Plus One or Sel Plus Family enrollment) for services of Network providers and \$600 per person (limited to \$1,200 per Self Plus One or \$1,500 per Self Plus Family enrollment) for services of Non-Network providers. the Value Plan calendar year deductible is \$600 per person (limited to \$1,200 per Self Plus One or Self Plus Family enrollment) for services of Network providers and \$900 per person (limited to \$1,800 per Sel Plus One or Self Plus Family enrollment) for services of Non-Network providers. • The Non-Network benefits are the regular benefits of this Plan.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
+We added "(calendar year deductible applies)".
+If applicable: - the Standard Option calendar year deductible is \$350 per person (limited to \$700 per Self Plus One or Self Plus Family enrollment) for services of Network providers and \$600 per person (limited to \$1,200 per Self Plus One or \$1,500 per Self Plus Family enrollment) for services of Non-Network providers. - the Value Plan calendar year deductible is \$600 per person (limited to \$1,200 per Self Plus One or Self Plus Family enrollment) for services of Network providers and \$900 per person (limited to \$1,800 per Self Plus One or Self Plus Family enrollment) for services of Non-Network providers. - The Non-Network benefits are the regular benefits of this Plan.
 Network benefits apply only when you use a Network provider.
 When no Network provider is available, Non-Network benefits apply.
-To help keep your out-of-pocket costs for coinsurance to a minimum, we encourage you to contact us for direction to Network providers whenever possible. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost-sharing works.
-Also, read Section 9 about coordinating benefits with Medicare and other coverage. • The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i.e., physicians, etc.) are in Section 5(a) or Section 5(b). • Note: Observation care is billed as outpatient facility care.
+To help keep your out-of-pocket costs for coinsurance to a minimum, we encourage you to contact us for direction to Network providers whenever possible. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+Also, read Section 9 about coordinating benefits with Medicare and other coverage. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
+Any costs associated with the professional charge (i. e., physicians, etc.) are in Section 5(a) or Section 5(b). - Note: Observation care is billed as outpatient facility care.
 As a result, benefits for observation care services are provided at the outpatient facility benefit levels.
-See Observation care , Section 10, for more information about these types of services. • Note: When you use a Network hospital, keep in mind that the professionals who provide services to you in the hospital, such as radiologists, emergency room physicians, anesthesiologists, and pathologists may not a be Network providers. • YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
+See Observation care, Section 10, for more information about these types of services. - Note: When you use a Network hospital, keep in mind that the professionals who provide services to you in the hospital, such as radiologists, emergency room physicians, anesthesiologists, and pathologists may not all be Network providers. - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
 Please refer to the precertification information shown in Section 3.
-Benefit Description You pay

-Denent Description iou pay Note: The calendar year deductible applies ONLY when we say below: "(calendar year deductible applies)".
-Inpatient hospital Standard Option Value Plan Room and board, such as Aetna Transplant Network: Nothing Aetna Transplant Network: 10% of • Ward, semiprivate, or intensive care accommodations, including birthing centers Network: Nothing the Plan's allowance (calendar year deductible applies) General nursing care Non-Network: 30% of the Plan's Network: 20% of the Plan's Meals and special diets allowance and any difference between our allowance and the billed amount allowance (calendar year deductible applies) Note: We only cover a private room when you must be isolated to prevent contagion.
+Benefit Description You pay Note: The calendar year deductible applies ONLY when we say below: "(calendar year deductible applies)".
+Inpatient hospital Standard Option Value Plan Room and board, such as • Ward, semiprivate, or intensive care accommodations, including birthing centers • General nursing care • Meals and special diets Note: We only cover a private room when you must be isolated to prevent contagion.
 Otherwise, our benefit will be based on the hospital's average charge for semiprivate accommodations.
-Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible Note: Hospitals billing an all-inclusive rate will be prorated between room and board and ancillary charges. applies)
+Aetna Transplant Network: Nothing Network: Nothing Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount Aetna Transplant Network: 10% of the Plan's allowance (calendar year deductible applies) Network: 20% of the Plan's allowance (calendar year deductible applies) Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies)